scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 1 hour

 You attempt to put a group of living creatures to sleep.
-Target a 4x4 tile area and make a spellcasting roll with 2 additional superior dice.
+Target a 4x4 area centered on a point in range and make a spellcasting roll with 2 additional superior dice.
 Starting with the creature with the lowest current wounds, subtract their remaining wounds from your successes.
 If you have 0 or more successes remaining they fall asleep for the duration.
 Continue this until there are no more creatures or you have no more successes remaining.
 Creatures that are hostile towards you, or have magic resistance double the number of successes needed to sleep that creature.

 The creatures wake up after the duration, or if they take damage, or if another creature uses 5 AP to wake them.